herdctl logo

 Let Claude Code invoke itself.

-Run agents on schedules, chat with them on Discord, and resume any session in your terminal. herdctl is an open-source orchestration layer that turns Claude Code into autonomous agents.
+Run agents on schedules, chat with them on Discord or Slack, and resume any session in your terminal. herdctl is an open-source orchestration layer that turns Claude Code into autonomous agents.

 Quick Start